Showing all 17 results

 Couplings on caravans and trailers perform the enormous task of pulling a variety of loads at highway speeds.

 However, down under, a road trip isn’t really much of a ‘road’ trip.
 For the most part, you’ll be driving through dirt trails.
-You’ll also be driving through the rocky flatlands.
-This really just makes it all the more interesting.
+You’ll also be driving through the rocky flatlands so your choice of coupling is critical.

-If your caravan trailer parts break down, there’s no one you can call for help.
+If your caravan breaks down, there’s no one you can call for help.
 And if you can’t fix whatever’s broken, you’ll have nowhere to get spare trailer parts from.
 In the sweltering Australian heat, it’s going to take a lot more than just time to fix your flat tire or broken trailer coupling by yourself.

 There’s a surprisingly easy workaround, though.